fps697608/AWS-ECS-Workshop/201-Get-Started-with-Docker-and-Amazon-ECR/README.md

 Make sure the region is **US East (N. Virginia)**, which its short name is **us-east-1**.

 ## Set Up AWS Cloud9 Environment
 In this lab, we use AWS Cloud9 which is a cloud IDE intergrating programming languages and useful tools.
 A cloud9 environment is based on an EC2 instance.
-We can  develope applications with a browser anywhere.
+We can  develop applications with a browser anywhere.

 * Sign in to the AWS Management Console, and then open [AWS Cloud9 console](https://console.aws.amazon.com/cloud9/).